Bali Holiday Visa for Australians: New Visa-Free Travel Policy, Cost & Requirements (2026)

 1. Is it better to get a Bali visa online or at the airport?

 The e-Visa on Arrival (e-VOA) is very convenient.
-When I used it, the e-gates were fast and easy, and I cleared the airport in about an hour after landing—even with the wait for luggage.
+From our own experience using it, the e-gates were fast and easy, and we cleared the airport in about an hour after landing—even with the wait for luggage.

 2. Can I get a Bali tourist visa online?